dolittle/Studio/Source/DevTool/README.md

 ## Todo

-* BUG: Inconsistent URLs - Portals API and GraphQL is served on /api/portal and /portal/graphql - while DevCentral assumes without the prefix for a portal

 * Add default Portal layout with navigation structure and iframe setup - leverage deep-linking support
   * Template should have a default landing page with a couple of graphs on it

-* Show State as string in App Overview
-* Show Type as string in App Overview
 * BUG: Process name should not be /bin/sh - but the command that was run

+* BUG: Inconsistent URLs - Portals API and GraphQL is served on /api/portal and /portal/graphql - while DevCentral assumes without the prefix for a portal

 * BUG: Make content scrollable
 * BUG: Swagger iFrame is empty till we resize or gets a render somehow...